ADVRHumanoids/point_cloud2_filters/README.md

 -  `active`*(bool, default: true)* Activate the filter or not.
 -  `input_frame`*(str, default: "")* The input TF frame the data should be transformed into before processing
 -  `output_frame`*(str, default: "")* The output TF frame the data should be transformed into after processing
 -  `pub_cloud`*(bool, default: false)* Publish the cloud immediately after this filter.
-Note that this is a duplicate if the filter is the last in the chain
+Note that this is a duplicate if the filter is the last in the chain.
+Useful for debug purposes and it will publish even if `active` is *false*.
 -  `keep_organized`*(bool, default: true)* Keep the point cloud organized ([`pcl::FilterIndices<PointT>::setKeepOrganized	(bool keep_organized)`](https://pointclouds.org/documentation/classpcl_1_1_filter_indices.html#a21eb00357056c0cc432cd03afa84d08c)
 -  `negative`*(bool, default: false)* Set to true to return the data outside the min max limits
 -  `filter_field_name`*(str, default: z)* The field to be used for filtering data
 -  `filter_limit_min`*(double, default: 0)* The minimum allowed field value a point will be considered
--  `filter_limit_min`*(double, default: 1)* The maximum allowed field value a point will be considered
+-  `filter_limit_max`*(double, default: 1)* The maximum allowed field value a point will be considered

 ### CropBoxFilterPointCloud2
 Wrapper for the [pcl::CropBox](https://pointclouds.org/documentation/classpcl_1_1_crop_box_3_01pcl_1_1_p_c_l_point_cloud2_01_4.html) filter.